turingschool/front-end-curriculum/lessons/module-1/event-bubbling-and-delegation.md

 If you click on the button, you'll see that the events all bubble up through the `.parent` and `.grandparent` elements — this provides a more explicit proof than the solutions you may come up with for the previous question.

-As noted above, we are focusing on the bubbling phase because there are _very_ few instances where you will have to be consiously aware of the event phases.
+As noted above, we are focusing on the bubbling phase because there are _very_ few instances where you will have to be consciously aware of the event phases.
 In the event that you DID want to use the capturing phase (so that the parent element's event handler is triggered before the target) you would want to take advantage of the optional `useCapture` parameter that is available to you with [`addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener):

 ```js
  button.addEventListener('click', function (event) {